danielAsaboro/ripple/README.md

 # 🌊 Ripple - Decentralized Fundraising Platform with QuickNode Integration

-## Overview
+## Quick Overview

-Ripple is a decentralized fundraising platform built on Solana.
+Ripple is a decentralized fundraising platform built on the Solana Blockchain.

 ```mermaid